unytics/bigfunctions/README.md

 BigFunctions is both:

-1. **Open-Source BigQuery functions** (💪 hello SQL-superpowers) callable without install from any GCP project
+1. **Open-Source BigQuery functions** callable without install from any GCP project
 2. **A framework** to define, test, deploy, document and monitor your own BigQuery functions.
 Features:
     1. 💚 A standard to define BigQuery routines as yaml files be it sql/js/remote UDF or procedures
     2. 💚 `bigfun` **CLI** (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project